 4- Observing traffic patterns on a ‘turtle highway’

-Really, all the waters surrounding Lady Elliot could be classed as turtle highways, but this shot, taken on the western side of the island, best illustrates the concept.
+Really, all the waters surrounding Lady Elliot Island could be classed as turtle highway but this shot, taken on the western side of the island, best illustrates the concept.

 Passing one another, the turtles exchanged nods and smiles and kept on swimming in opposite directions.